 Step-by-step directions

+- Prep the herbs.
 Clean, stem, and wash the herbs.
 Run them through a salad spinner to dry.
-Chop herbs in food processor and set aside.
+Chop herbs in food processor or by hand and set aside.

-6. Bring broth to boil then carefully place meatball into the soup.
-Reduce heat to low, cover pot and cook for about 45 minutes until meatballs are done.
+- Simmer.
+Bring broth to boil then carefully place meatball into the soup.
+Reduce heat to low, cover pot and simmer for about 45 minutes until meatballs are done.
 About halfway through, turn meatballs over and continue cooking.

 Expert tips and recipe FAQs